hawkins00/ddgc/README.md

 **Distributed Democratic Game Control**

-This repo (when complete) will provide a system allowing numerous game players to work together to democratically choose moves for a shared online video game.
+This software (when feature complete) will provide a system allowing numerous game players to work together to democratically choose moves for a shared online video game.
 The defining feature of this software is the ability to use an actual controller to enter input (instead of the usual chat